Ivan-Alba/42-common-core/README.md

 The project has been organized by distributing the tasks by development stack in four parts: Frontend (React+), Backend (Laravel+), Game Development (Unity+) and Devops (Docker +).
 There has been collaborative work and communication among different stacks to ensure a coordinated development.
 We communicated by setting up weekly Discord meetings and monthly personal meetings, alongside regular text messages to keep up with each stack's work.

 ### Tools:
-Github, Visual Studio Code, Google Drive.
+Unity, Github, Visual Studio Code, Google Drive.

 ### Communication:
 Discord, Slack, Whatsapp.

 ## Technical Stack

-- **Frontend**: React, Vite, Tailwind, Pusher, Axios
+- **Frontend**: React, Vite, Tailwind CSS, Axios.
-- **Backend**: Laravel, Reverb, Redis, Blade, Brevo, Laravel ecosystem dependences (Sanctum, Fortify, Phpunit)
+- **Backend**: Laravel, Redis, Blade, Brevo (Mail), and Laravel ecosystem (Sanctum, Fortify, PHPUnit).
-- **Database**: We chose MariaDB as our primary database system due to the team's high level of familiarity and prior experience with its ecosystem.
+- **Real-time Communication**:
+  - **Server-side**: Laravel Reverb (WebSockets).
+  - **Frontend-side**: Laravel Echo / Pusher JS.
+- **Game Engine (Unity)**:
+  - **Version**: Unity 2022.3 LTS (WebGL).
+  - **Networking**: [NativeWebSockets](https://github.com/endel/NativeWebSocket) for reliable WebGL-compatible WebSocket communication.
+  - **Data Handling**: [Newtonsoft.Json](https://www.newtonsoft.com/json) for robust JSON serialization and DTO mapping between C# and Laravel.
+- **Database**: MariaDB (chosen for its reliability and team expertise).
-- **Other**: Docker, Unity.
+- **DevOps & Infrastructure**: Docker, Nginx.

 ### Major Technical Choices Justification:

-TODO: Justificaciones

-- React:
-- Unity:
+- **React**: Chosen for the dashboard and non-game interface due to its component-based architecture and efficient state management.
+It allows for a fast, responsive UI for social features, profile management, and the marketplace, perfectly complementing the Unity game client.

+- **Unity (WebGL)**: Selected as the core game engine for its industry-standard WebGL export capabilities.
+The Unity lead, **igarcia2**, holds an official **Unity Basic Developer** certification, providing a solid technical foundation that facilitated an accelerated development cycle.
+This expertise allowed the project to move quickly beyond basic implementation to focus on custom networking solutions (such as NativeWebSockets) and the creation of complex game rules.
+Furthermore, the use of C# provided a strictly-typed, object-oriented framework that ensures the game logic remains robust and maintainable.

-- Laravel is a PHP framework with a big community and a rich ecosystem that offers solutions to many of the problems an application like ours have.
+- **Laravel**: A PHP framework with a vast community and a rich ecosystem.
+We leveraged its built-in features for authentication (Sanctum), database management (Eloquent), and task scheduling to handle the complex backend logic required for a persistent multiplayer world.

-- Reverb is a Laravel-adjacent websocket server, which is fundamental for multiplayer features facilitating live interaction between browser users.
-- We used Docker as a container solution due to its easy-to-deploy capabilities and configuration system.
-Another reason is its compatibility with our testing environment and familiarity.
+- **Reverb**: As a Laravel-native WebSocket server, Reverb is the backbone of our multiplayer functionality.
+It provides the low-latency, real-time communication necessary for synchronizing turns, card moves, and chat messages between players and the backend.

+- **Docker**: Used as our containerization solution to ensure environment parity between development and production.
+Its "write once, run anywhere" philosophy simplifies deployment and ensures that the entire stack—from Redis to MariaDB—works seamlessly across different machines.

 ## Database Schema